Yoosk/GDLauncherNoBisectHostingAds/README.md

 ## This Is a Fork

-Basically MultiMC wasn't allowing me to sign-in to my Mojang account anymore, GDLauncher is, but I don't like ads, and other forks that I found are outdated so I'll try my best to remove the ads here, may be updated whenever I feel like it
+Basically MultiMC wasn't allowing me to sign-in to my Mojang account anymore, GDLauncher is, but I don't like ads, and other forks that I found are outdated so I'll try my best to remove the ads here, may be updated whenever I feel like it.

 ## Original Project
 For finding the original project quickly in case you want to: